 Supplier diversity is an important component of BNY Mellon’s corporate business strategy.
-Through our company’s Supplier Development Program (SDP), we continue to take positive steps in building and maintaining a diverse supplier base.
+Through our company’s Supply Chain Responsibility Program, we continue to take positive steps in building and maintaining a diverse supplier base.
 We work closely with our diverse suppliers to expand their opportunities with the company, providing guidance and support as needed to prepare them to bid on new business with us.
 We collaborate with organizations – focusing on economic development, growth and learning, and leadership – to promote the full potential of individuals, their companies and the communities in which we live and work.
 This commitment to supplier diversity, along with the economic growth and development of diverse owned businesses in our supply chain, has the full support of our corporate leadership.

 Small and diverse businesses – such as those owned and operated by women, minorities, veterans, the disabled and GLBTs – play a critical role in helping BNY Mellon achieve its objectives as a leading financial institution.
 These firms supply the quality products and services that allow us to remain efficient and innovative in our businesses and the global marketplace.
 We value their contributions and are committed to continuing our support for diverse firms that wish to participate in our procurement process.